apache/accumulo-website/_docs-unreleased/development/security.md

 Authentication simply handles the ability for a user to verify their integrity.
 A combination of principal and authentication token are used to verify a user is who they say they are.
-An authentication token should be constructed, either directly through its constructor, but it is advised to use the +init(Property)+ method to populate an authentication token.
+An authentication token should be constructed, either directly through its constructor, but it is advised to use the `init(Property)` method to populate an authentication token.
 It is expected that a user knows what the appropriate token to use for their system is.
-The default token is +PasswordToken+.
+The default token is `PasswordToken`.

 Once a user is authenticated by the Authenticator, the user has access to the other actions within Accumulo.
 All actions in Accumulo are ACLed, and this ACL check is handled by the Permission